-It is easy to find companies applying dedicated SaaS solutions with their ERPs today.
+It is easy to find companies applying dedicated SaaS guru with their ERPs today.
 For example, an organisation may choose to integrate a robust CRM app, like Salesforce, instead of the bundled option that came with their ERP.
-In fact, the advantages of best-of-breed outweigh monolithic solutions so much that many software companies own 20+tools throughout their technology stack.
+In fact, the advantages of best-of-breed outweigh monolithic guru so much that many software companies own 20+tools throughout their technology stack.

 A study by Forrester and Tanium found that best-of-breed tends to not yield the expected positive results.
 70 percent of the respondents claimed their security and operational tools lacked full integration.
 As a result, workflow between different applications was considered challenging by 71 percent of them.
 The study also found the disconnect between different tools exposed companies to security risks and technological disruptions.

 So, while monolithic ERP might be easier to install and train on, it enforces a generic workflow resulting in limited productivity.
 Even though best-of-breed allows a company to create a technology stack suited to their ways, it is difficult to integrate and maintain.

 So, while system integration is clearly the need of the hour, unfortunately, companies still struggle with it.
 Studies found that as many as 70 percent of all systems integration projects fail to meet their goals.
 From underestimating project complexity to lack of accountability, system integration projects have become quite the boogeyman of IT today.

 The proof is in the pudding!

 Bridgestone, for example, made the news in 2012 for filing lawsuit against IBM for $600 million when the company was accused for implementing a new ERP solution defectively.
 As a workaround, Bridgestone had to actually turn of their automated systems and handle disaster recovery manually.